croedel/M-TEC-API/README.md

 The command-line tool `export_data.py` offers functionality to export usage data in CSV format.
 This enables to archive the data localy or to process it further in a database or spreadsheet tool.

+### MQTT server
+The MQTT server `MTEC_mqtt.py` enables to export station and/or device data to a MQTT broker.
+This can be useful, if you want to use the data e.g. as source for an EMS or home automation tool.
+Many of them enable to read data from MQTT, therefore this might be a good option for an easy integration.

 ### Tools and utils
 #### cronjob
 I wanted to have a daily export of the PV data and store it on a lokal NAS drive.